gouldsonium/the-modding-bungalo/_lists/ghoulified/read-me.md

 ### In-game MCM options

-Ghoulified Reality automatically runs the mcm options for you just stand still until you get a pop up saying it has finished.
+Ghoulified Reality automatically runs the mcm options for you, just stand still until you get a pop up saying it has finished.

-After the mcm is done open your inventory then close it to start 3BFTweaks.
+After the mcm is done open your inventory and close it to start 3BFTweaks.

 ### Mods to read up on
 3BFTweaks - I recommend you check the guid section for more information.